seanbradley/postgres-cheatsheet/README.md

 ##STEP 4: GIVE THE NEW USER SUPER POWERS ON YOUR NEW DATABASE

-Grant all privileges on database jane to user john...
+Now, let's grant all privileges on database jane to user john...thus, making John a superuser.

     postgres=# GRANT ALL PRIVILEGES ON DATABASE jane to john;